Sajiocs/Games/README.md

-# Hangman
+#Games
-Hangman game using pygame module from Python.
+This is a repository with basic games using python's Pygame module